-For every other TV, these are the best TV mounting brackets you can buy today – and if you haven't installed one before, or haven't for a long time, make sure you read our collection of TV wall mounting tips so you can avoid any headaches.
+But for every other TV, here are the best TV mounting brackets you can buy – and if you're not sure how to install one, check out our collection of TV wall mounting tips to become an instant expert.

 - Meet mid-range TV wonders in our pick of the best TVs under £1000